-FUNDING FOR MAXIMUM PENSION BENEFITS (practitioners / salaried NHS appointment)
+(practitioners / salaried NHS appointment)

-To obtain maximum benefits from the NHS pension scheme 40 years service at 60 is normally needed.
-Doctors do not to qualify at age 20 and therefore will have a pension shortfall at age 60.
-This can be made up by making additional contribution:
+To obtain maximum benefits from the NHS pension scheme 40 years service at age 60 is normally needed.
+Doctors normally qualify in their early 20s and therefore will have a pension shortfall at age 60.
+This can be made up by making additional contributions